 This procedure of course invited abuse and as the number of military letters rose significantly after the end of the 1st Indochina War the North Vietnamese Government decided to change the procedure to cut down on fraud.
 It first instituted the requirement that military mail had to receive a unit hand stamp or be signed by the unit commander in order to be transported for free.
 This step somewhat eliminated some purely personal mail but was apparently not enough as even unit commanders were subject to corruption.

 Therefore as of May 1st 1958 the Government decreed that the military had to reimburse the General Post Office for all military mail (see also details in Ta Phi Long’s book “Soldier Mail During The Resistance Wars For National Salavation 1945-1975”).
 In order to allow for the proper accounting, the Postal Administration started to distribute free franks without a nominal value to active military personell and veterans at a rate of six stamps per quarter (2 stamps were awarded for each month).
 These free franks covered the domestic surface rate for a standard 20g letter and, according to UPU regulations they were not valid for international postage.
 Additional services (i.e. Air Mail, Registered Mail or weight levels above 20g) had to be paid extra by using additional free franks or regular civilian stamps.
-Military letters that were directed to international destinations had to be up-franked by military officials with standard domestic stamps according to the international tariff in force at the time.
+Military letters that were directed to international destinations had to be up-franked by military officials in Hanoi with standard domestic stamps according to the international tariff in force at the time.
 Michel Nr.
 P1 is the first stamp in this series.